reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 > <a   style="color:orange; font:italic"><i>Is Kaggle... useful?</i></a>

 # My Initial Thoughts on Kaggle
 Like many people, I had some preconceived notions about Kaggle competitions.
-I had heard about them for several years, and these were my thoughts:
+I had heard about them for several years, and these were my thoughts or opinions from others in the field:
 - I had heard the legend that retired PhD’s with decades of experience were the ones winning the Kaggle comps
 - I had close to zero chance of winning
 - Would I really learn something of value?